 This is a terrific fresh, crunchy Asian salad that I call an Asian Slaw because it has shredded cabbage and carrot like traditional Coleslaw.
 The fresh herbs and Asian Dressing infused with Thai flavours makes this oriental salad extra special.
 Delicious AND healthy!

 Named as such because it’s made with shredded cabbage like traditional Coleslaw – but other than that, it couldn’t be more different!
 No oily mayo laden dressing, this Asian salad is fresh, bright and crunchy, but certainly not lacking in flavour.
+(I also have similarly slaw-like Vietnamese Chicken Salad, that uses Chinese Cabbage which you should give a go!)

 The three things that makes this Asian Slaw anything but your usual boring salad are: